advanced-astro/astro-docs-template/README.md

 `src/config.ts` contains several data objects that describe metadata about your site like title, description, default language, and Open Graph details.
 You can customize these to match your project.

-### CSS styling
+### SCSS styling

 The theme's look and feel is controlled by a few key variables that you can customize yourself.
-You'll find them in the `src/styles/theme.css` CSS file.
+You'll find them in the `src/styles/theme.scss` SCSS file.

 If you've never worked with CSS variables before, give [MDN's guide on CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) a quick read.